 Until recent years, poster boards and projectors were commonly used to present evidence at trial.
-Today, newer technologies have made it easier for lawyers to present evidence in an organized and compelling way, improving and increasing engagement with the jury.
+New technologies have made it easier for lawyers to present evidence organized and compellingly.
+Technology improves and increases engagement with the jury.

-In the digital era, people’s attention spans are shorter than ever, and juries can easily become disengaged if they have to wait for poster boards to be swapped out or projectors to wake up.
-New technologies have enabled attorneys to create more seamless presentations, reducing awkward lapses that could negatively affect the outcome of your case.
+In the digital era, people’s attention spans are shorter than ever.
+Juries can easily become disengaged if they wait for poster boards to be swapped out or projectors to wake up.
+New technologies have enabled attorneys to create more seamless presentations.
+That reduces awkward lapses that could negatively affect the outcome of your case.

 Let’s examine some of the ways technology can benefit your court case.